 - 1 large egg

-- 16 oz part-skim mozzarella cheese — shredded
+- 16 ounces part-skim mozzarella cheese — shredded

-- In a saucepan, heat olive oil over medium heat.
+- In a saucepan, heat the olive oil over medium heat.

-- Add onions and cook 4-5 minutes until they are soft and golden.
+Add the onions, and cook 4-5 minutes until they are soft and golden.

-- Add garlic and sauté, being careful not to burn.
+Add the garlic, and sauté, being careful not to burn the garlic.

-- Add tomato paste and stir well.
-Add crushed tomatoes, including the juice in case you are using tomato cans.
+Add the tomato paste and stir well.
+Add the chopped tomatoes, including the juice in case you are using canned tomatoes.

 - Add salt and ground fresh black pepper.

-- Cover and bring to a low simmer for 25-30 minutes.
+Bring to a low simmer, cover, and cook for 25-30 minutes.

-- Finally, remove from the heat and add fresh basil, spinach and stir well.
+Finally, remove from the heat, and add the fresh basil and spinach.
+Stir well.

-- Arrange the zucchini slices in a single layer on a baking sheet and coat it with cooking oil spray.
+Arrange the zucchini slices in a single layer on a baking sheet coated with cooking oil spray.
 Broil for 5-8 minutes.
 Remove from the oven.
-Wait about 5 minutes to remove any excess moisture with paper towels if you think it's necessary.
-(This part is very important to avoid the lasagna to become soupy.)
+Wait about 5 minutes to remove any excess moisture with paper towels if necessary.
+(This part is very important to avoid the lasagna becoming too soupy.)

-- In a medium bowl mix ricotta cheese, parmesan cheese, and an egg.
+- In a medium bowl, mix the ricotta cheese, Parmesan cheese, and egg.
 Stir well.

-- In a 9x12 casserole spread some tomato spinach sauce on the bottom.
+- In a 9x12-inch casserole, spread some tomato-spinach sauce on the bottom.

 - Layer 5 or 6 zucchini slices to cover.

-- Place some of the ricotta cheese mixture and top with the mozzarella cheese.
-Repeat the layers until all your ingredients are all used up.
+Place some of the ricotta cheese mixture on the zucchini slices, and top with some mozzarella cheese.
+Repeat the layers until all your ingredients are used.

 - Top with sauce and mozzarella.

-- Cover the casserole dish with aluminum foil and bake for 30 minutes covered and 10-15 minutes uncovered.
+Cover the casserole dish with aluminum foil, and bake for 30 minutes.
+Uncover, and cook an additional 10-15 minutes.

 - Let stand about 10 minutes before serving.
 Garnish with parsley.